TRU-PBADS/ADSC_4910_students/_sources/syllabus.md

 ## Peer teaching

-In this course, each group will take turn to give a lecture on an assigned topic as well as create a practice worksheet for the whole class.
+In this course, each group will take turn to give a lecture on an assigned topic to the whole class.
 The purpose of peer teaching is to help reinforce your understanding by requiring you to process and articulate the material actively.
 Instead of just passively listening, you will engage with the content more deeply and identify any areas where you may need clarification.
 By explaining concepts to others, you also reinforce your own learning and gain a better understanding of how the material fits together.

 ## Schedule & office hours